-- 1. If you want to save any of the reports or dashboards in the category you are removing to another category, copy them to the new categories now.
-See Copying a Report to Another Category. - 2.
+- If you want to save any of the reports or dashboards in the category you are removing to another category, copy them to the new categories now.
+See Copying a Report to Another Category on page 912. - 2.
 Delete each report and dashboard within the category you want to remove.
-See Deleting an Existing Report.
+See Deleting an Existing Report on page 888.

-When you remove the last report/dashboard from the category, Civic Platform removes the category as well.
+When you remove the last report/dashboard from the category, Accela Automation removes the category as well.

-You may need to refresh your browser or clear your browser cache to make the empty category disappear from your Report List view.
+Tip: You may need to refresh your browser or clear your browser cache to make the empty category disappear from your Report List view.